 Then the eleven disciples went away into Galilee, into a mountain where Jesus had appointed them.
 And when they saw him, they worshiped him: but some doubted. – Matthew 28:16-17

 Many people have placed faith in Jesus only to lose that faith later, like when they find out the Jesus they thought they knew was not who he claimed to be.

 Believe it or not, even some of the disciples of the real Jesus found themselves doubting when they saw Him face to face after His resurrection.
 In the book of Matthew we read that on one particular occasion, after meeting up with the disciples at a pre-determined location, most worshiped, but “some doubted.”

-What convinced the doubters, then?
+What might have convinced the doubters?
 I believe it was when Jesus spoke.

 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen. – Matthew 28:18-20

 It’s not like this was the first time Jesus appeared to the disciples, causing not only doubt, but also stark terror.
 Remember when He walked on the water?